Jessica (Jesse) Baldwin-Philippi, PhD (current as of 11/1/23)

 Education

-Ph.D.
-2012 Northwestern University, Evanston, IL.
-(Communication Studies–Rhetoric and Public Culture)
+PhD 2012 Northwestern University, Evanston, IL.
+Communication Studies

-M.A.
-2009 Northwestern University, Evanston, IL.
-(Communication Studies–Rhetoric and Public Culture)
+MA 2009 Northwestern University, Evanston, IL.
+Communication Studies

 Research and Teaching Interests